fmthoker/SEVERE-BENCHMARK/README.md

 ## Overview of Experiments

-Our comprehensive set of over 500 experiments encompasses 7 video datasets, 9 video self-supervised learning (VSSL) methods and 6 video understanding tasks.
+We evaluate 9 video self-supervised learning (VSSL) methods  on  7 video datasets  for 6 video understanding tasks.

 ### Evaluated VSSL models

-Below are the self-suprevised methods and the repositories that we evaluate.
+Below are the video self-suprevised methods  that we evaluate.

 | Model | URL |
 |-------|-----|